CatalogueOfLife/coldp/README.md

 Optional unique identifier for the synonym.
 If given it should not clash with the taxon ids.

-#### nameID
-Pointer to the synonymous name referring to an existing Name.ID within this data package.

 #### taxonID
 Pointer to the taxon that this synonym is used for.
 For pro parte synonyms with multiple accepted names several synonym records sharing the same name but having different taxonIDs should be created.
 Refers to an existing Taxon.ID within this data package.

+#### nameID
+Pointer to the synonymous name referring to an existing Name.ID within this data package.

+#### appendedNamePhrase
+An optional, unrestricted, lose phrase appended to the name just for this synonym.
+E.g. the phrase "sensu latu" may be added to the name to describe this synonym more precisely.
+Or "auct. mult." or "auct. amer." for misapplied names that cannot refer to a single publication.
+Misapplied names that refer to a single publication should use `accordingToID` instead.

+#### accordingToID
+A reference ID to the publication that established the taxonomic concept used by this taxon.
+The author & year of the reference will be used to qualify the name with `sensu AUTHOR, YEAR`.
+Strongly recommended in case of misapplied names.
+The ID must refer to an existing Reference.ID within this data package.

 #### status
 type: [enum](http://api.catalogue.life/vocab/taxonomicstatus)